tobgu/pyrsistent/README.rst

 PRecord
 ~~~~~~~
 A PRecord is a PMap with a fixed set of specified fields.
 Records are declared as python classes inheriting
 from PRecord.
-Because it is a PMap it has full support for mapping methods such as various forms of iteration
+Because it is a PMap it has full support for all Mapping methods such as iteration and element
-and element access using subscript notation.
+access using subscript notation.

 .. code:: python